ndriqimlahu/AeroportDatabase/README.md

 ## Prerequisites

-Before you begin, ensure that [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) is installed on your system.
-If it’s not, please follow the [installation](https://learn.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server) guide to download and set it up correctly.
+Before starting, ensure that the [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) is installed on your system.
+- Follow the [installation guide](https://learn.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server) to download, install and set it up correctly.
+- Verify your SQL Server installation by launching SQL Server Management Studio (SSMS) and connecting to your SQL Server instance.

 ## Installation